Ohlone Greenway

+Pedestrian and bicycle path in the East Bay, California, U.S.

 The Ohlone Greenway is a 4.5 mi pedestrian and bicycle path in the East Bay region of the San Francisco Bay Area.
 The path is named for the Native American Ohlone, who live in the area.

 Route

 The Greenway begins in Berkeley at the east end of Ohlone Park located at Martin Luther King Jr. Way and Hearst Avenue.
 From there, it runs westward to the west end of the park at Sacramento and Delaware.
 In the segment around the North Berkeley BART Station (one block west on Delaware to Acton, then one block north on Acton to Virginia), the bike path becomes a street-running bike lane.

 At Virginia, the path resumes its own dedicated course just northwest of the North Berkeley BART station and runs northwestward through the cities of Albany, and El Cerrito.
 It terminates at San Pablo Avenue at Baxter Creek Gateway Park in Richmond at the eastern end of the Richmond Greenway.